ScalablyTyped/Distribution/n/node-fetch/readme.md

 These comments are from the typescript definitions and might be useful:
 ```
+// `AbortSignal` is defined here to prevent a dependency on a particular
+// implementation like the `abort-controller` package, and to avoid requiring
+// the `dom` library in `tsconfig.json`.
 // Type definitions for node-fetch 2.3
 // Project: https://github.com/bitinn/node-fetch
 // Definitions by: Torsten Werner <https://github.com/torstenwerner>